 The FILTER function in Google Sheets helps you filter and return the rows in a range that meet specified criteria.
 You can also add multiple criteria across columns.
 The FILTER function generates a new set of data while keeping the original data intact.

-- range – is the address reference to the range of cells that the formula filters.
+- range – is the address reference to the range of cells that the function filters.

 - condition1 – is an array, row or column equal in length or width as that of the corresponding first row or column of range respectively.
 It contains evaluated TRUE or FALSE values.

 - condition2 … – these are optional and additional arrays, rows or columns containing evaluated TRUE or FALSE values to specify if the corresponding row or column within the range needs consideration for the filtering process.

-Please note that we cannot use both row and column conditions in the same formula.
-Either all the conditions should be of column type or row type, and the FILTER formula doesn’t allow mixing them.
+Please note that we cannot use both row and column conditions in the same function.
+Either all the conditions should be of column type or row type, and the FILTER function doesn’t allow mixing them.

 Below is the sample data on which I will try various combinations of the FILTER function to demonstrate its behaviour.

 Case 1: FILTER(range, condition1)

 In this example, I will use just one condition and see how it works.

 In the above example, the condition to filter on the first column is “Vegetables”.
 So the FILTER function fetches all those rows where the first column has the value “Vegetables”.

 Please note that I have keyed in the function in the cell F1, and accordingly the returned data flows from F1 towards the right and further down.
 The number of columns the function returned is the same as that of the input range.
 However, the number of rows might vary based on the filter conditions.